 Trucking Side Guards Could Save Lives

-What Are Side Guards?
+What Are Truck Side Guards?

 “Side guards” are physical barriers mounted along the lower sides of trailers, usually between the rear axles and the landing gear.
 Side guards are designed to prevent smaller vehicles, cyclists, or pedestrians from sliding underneath a trailer in a side-impact collision.